breno-saraiva/breno-saraiva/README.md

 # Welcome to my world 👋

-- Hoje trabalho como estágiario na LIV Saúde.
-- Estudando React | TypeScript.
-- Buscando minha primeira Vaga como Dev front-end jr.
+- Hoje trabalho como Dev front-end no ICC-Instituto do Cancer do Ceará.

 <div>
   <a href="https://github.com/breno-saraiva">